ocasazza/ctag/docs/architecture.md

 ### CSV Command File Flow

-1. User enters the `from_csv` command with a path to a CSV file
+1. User enters the `from-csv` command with a path to a CSV file
 2. The CLI parses the command and options
 3. The CSV processor validates the CSV file structure and reads the commands
 4. For each command in the CSV file: